 Clark State joined the Northwest Ohio Allied Health Education Consortium in order to expand its allied health offerings, including an associate degree in Respiratory Care to Clark State students.
 This consortium allows Clark State students to complete their general education and basic classes through Clark State at one of its campuses or online.
 Students are also enrolled at Rhodes State.
 Technical courses are taught by Rhodes State faculty through distance learning on the Clark State campus.
 Students will need to travel to the Rhodes State campus in Lima for skills lab instruction and hands-on practice approximately once a week.
 Clinical learning experiences will be scheduled in regional healthcare facilities.
-A very important aspect of the Respiratory Care consortium program is that these clinical seats are reserved for gualified Clark State students living in Clark State's service area.
+A very important aspect of the Respiratory Care consortium program is that these clinical seats are reserved for qualified Clark State students living in Clark State's service area.

-Information about the consortium is available at the consortium web site.
-Specific information about the Respiratory Care program is also available Rhodes State's Respiratory Care program webpage.
+Information about the consortium is available at the consortium website.
+Specific information about the Rhodes State's Respiratory Care program can be found on the Rhodes State webpage.